-PAGE 3 | THE KIAMBU REPORT DECEMBER 2024
+FEBRUARY 2025 PAGE 3 | THE KIAMBU REPORT

 Governor Kimani Wamatangi inspect the new X-ray and Ultrasound machines at Kihara Level Three Hospital.

+The County Government of Kiambu has been providing ECDE learners with nutritious uji daily, three boiled eggs on Mondays, Tuesdays, and Fridays.
+They also enjoy a packet of milk every Thursday.

-Children enjoying eggs, uji and milk. years of an upward trajectory Beyond infrastructure, the county has implemented a comprehensive feeding program to keep children in school and enhance their nutritional Every morning, children receive a nutritious bowl of uji, along with eggs three days a week and a packet of milk on Thursday of every week.
+years of an upward trajectory

+Every morning, children receive a nutritious bowl of uji, along with eggs three days a week and a packet of milk on Thursday of every week.

 "This initiative has significantly boosted enrollment and attendance, with the number of learners increasing from 32,000 to over 39,000," he said.

 The devolved administration has also significantly increased bursary allocation to Sh500 million, benefiting over 100,000 students across all 60 wards.
-Each student receives between Sh5,000 and Sh10,000 In the health sector, the county implementing Wamatangi Care, a comprehensive free medical cover that caters to outpatient, inpatient, and chronic ailments such as diabetes, cancer, and high blood pressure.
+Each student receives between Sh5,000 and Sh10,000.

+In the health sector, the county is implementing Wamatangi Care, a comprehensive free medical cover that caters to outpatient, inpatient, and chronic ailments such as diabetes, cancer, and high blood pressure.
 In case of death, the bereaved family gets Sh100,000 as the last expense cover.

 "My government has renovated various health facilities and initiated the construction of 16 new Level 3 hospitals.
 Meanwhile, the stalled Level 4 hospitals in Lari, Thogoto, Githunguri, Bibirioni, Wangige, and Tigoni are nearing completion.
 Additionally, new Level 4 hospitals are being constructed in Juja and Karuri," he said.

-The hospitals feature outpatient and inpatient wings with 16-bed maternity wards, 10-bed general wards, 6-bed pediatric wards, laboratories, and theaters.
-The facilities already underway are Kiganjo in Kemenu, Thika, Kahawa Sukari, Ndeiya in Limuru, Uthiru, Gathiga in Nyathuna, Kabete, Ndenderu, Kiawaroga in Limuru East, Ndumberi, Gichuru in : Šigona, and Kikuyu.
+The hospitals feature outpatient

+and inpatient wings with 16-bed maternity wards, 10-bed general wards, 6-bed pediatric wards, laboratories, and theaters.

+The level three facilities already underway are Kiganjo in Kemenu, Thika, Kahawa Sukari, Ndeiya in Limuru, Uthiru, Gathiga in Nyathuna, Kabete, Ndenderu, Kiawaroga in Limuru East, Ndumberi, Gichuru in Sigona, and Kikuyu.

+The other sites set for construction are Athena in Thika, Witeithie, and Cianda, where the tenders have already been advertised, while Ndarasha in Theta, Kiamumbi, Gitaru and Mwihoko, land issues are being addressed.

 The other sites set for construction are Athena in Thika, Witeithie, and Cianda, where the tenders have already been advertised, while in Ndarasha in Theta, Kiamumbi, and Mwihoko, land issues are being addressed.

-Assorted medical equipment, including X-ray machines, ultrasound machines, suction machines, dental X-ray machines, and pulse oximeters, has been delivered to hospitals across the county.
+Recognising the importance of wellequipped facilities, Governor Wamatangi's administration has invested over Sh 500 million in medical equipment.

+From C-T scan, ultrasound, and X-ray machines to dialysis, and endoscopy machines, health facilities that previously lacked essential diagnostic tools are now able to offer a broader range of services, improving the quality of care available to the people of Kiambu.
 In the agriculture sector, farmers have received over 250,000 free improved kienyeji chicks, and over 450,000 farmers have been given free certified maize seeds and fertilizer as well as piglets to the youth as part of the county's social economic empowerment programme.

 "We regularly monitor our progress to ensure that no department is left behind in serving the people of Kiambu.
 I am glad we are receiving positive feedback from residents who are witnessing the change we continue to bring about," he said.

-Official Commissioning of a Water Project at Gathanje in Githunguri Township Ward
+Ends....

+Governor Wamatangi and his deputy Rosemary Kirika (right) swings children at Gitiha ECDE centre.

-Kiambu Governor Kimani Wamatangi (in white apron) during the launch of piglets distribution programme in Mangu-Ward, Gatundu North Sub-County.
+Kiambu Governor Kiamni Wamatangi (in white apron) during the launch of piglets distribution programme in Mangu-Ward, Gatundu North Sub-County.